-Revenue estimates increased \$2,084,237, which consisted mainly of an increase in property tax of \$2,025,001 due to Eastside, Cornerstone and Downtown redevelopment areas experiencing more growth than originally expected.
+Revenue estimates increased by \$2,585,403, which consisted mainly of an increase in property tax of \$2,604,453 due to Eastside, Cornerstone and Downtown redevelopment areas experiencing more growth than originally expected and an investment loss of \$22,995.

-Budgeted expenditures were also increased by \$6,657,127, the majority representing an increase to program costs associated with Owner Participation Agreement reimbursements and the Public Education 18% set- aside, both of these directly relate to the increase in property tax revenue, as well as carry forwards for several large construction projects in which the Agency is participating with the City.
+Budgeted expenditures were also increased by \$3,307,679, the majority representing an increase to program costs associated with Owner Participation Agreement reimbursements which is directly relate to the increase in property tax revenue.

-Revenues exceeded budget due to greater increases in real and personal property values than anticipated.

-Expenditures were lower than budget mainly due to certain budgeted projects that did not take place.
+Total revenues were less than budgeted due to a greater than anticipated investment loss exceeding greater than anticipated property tax revenues.
+Expenditures were lower than budget mainly due to certain budgeted programs that did not take place.